Skip to Main Content

 Following a Topic

-To keep up-to-date while you research and write, you can subscribe to the weekly topical "e-journals" of SSRN, or the alert services of Westlaw Edge and Lexis+.
-Please contact with a reference librarian to get started with any of these services.
+To keep up-to-date while you research and write, you can subscribe to the weekly topical "e-journals" of SSRN, or the alert services of Westlaw Precision and Lexis+.
+Please contact a reference librarian to get started with any of these services.

 Useful Books